google-deepmind/flows_for_atomic_solids/README.md

 ### Training a model

+Python version >= 3.7 is required to install and run the code.

 To train one of the normalizing flows described in the paper, first clone the deepmind-research repository in a folder of your choice: